cca/libraries_wagtail/docs/development.md

 - If model or database changes happen, run `makemigrations -n short_name`
     + Try to _always_ name migrations so it's possible infer what it's doing from the filename
     + If you make multiple migrations for the same feature/issue, combine them _before pushing to GitHub_ with `squashmigrations app_name first_number last_number`
-- Feel free to `git push origin $BRANCH` to save changes to GitHub
+- Feel free to `git push origin $BRANCH` to save intermediary changes to GitHub
 - Once a feature is complete, checkout `dev` & `git merge $BRANCH` into it
 - Once `dev` has been tested on another instance of the site, checkout master & `git merge dev`
 - Check the readme here to see if models or class names need to be updated

+Many features are difficult to test without a full database and media files resembling the live site.
+The included `wagsync.fish` script will:

+- pull down all documents and images (including renditions)
+- dump the production postgres database & load it into a local one
+- reset everyone's passwords to `password`

+Note that you'll need to fill the postgres DB password into the script to make it work, or be prepared to insert the correct password when it runs.

 ## Shell Commands